-Why Would I Need an Attorney in my Dog-bite Case?
+Why Would I Need an Attorney in my Los Angeles Dog Bite Case?

 Understanding the laws, rules and best course of action to take throughout the legal process can entirely benefit your case.
 Experienced lawyers spend countless hours acquiring the newest information and studying law to best defend you and your case.
 The ability to receive the best legal representation is always advised, especially in dog attack cases.

-What Type of Compensation is Covered in a Dog-bite Claim?
+What Type of Compensation is Covered in a California Dog bite Claim?

 Depending on the severity and type of canine attack case, your Los Angeles dog attack attorney can earn you compensation that can consist of the following:

 Pain & suffering